 What’s going on?

 A new report found several worrying trends in the St. Johns River.
 Sea level rise and dredging are leading to saltier water, which can result in the redistribution of fish and loss of submerged aquatic vegetation.
-The report’s authors also point out nutrient pollution, loss of wetlands and increases in non-native species as areas of major concern
+The report’s authors also point out nutrient pollution, loss of wetlands and increases in non-native species as areas of major concern.

 Why it matters.

 The St. Johns River is Florida’s longest river and is vital to the people, animals and plants that live in northeast Florida.
 The river supports the economy through the Port of Jacksonville and the thousands of businesses, schools, and other agencies that have located there.
 It also provides vital ecosystem services.
-For example, 2011 study shows the river’s wetlands provide billions of dollars worth of yearly nitrogen and phosphorus removal, two nutrients that in excess can lead to eutrophication, or oxygen depletion, as well as algae blooms.
+For example, a 2011 study shows the river’s wetlands provide billions of dollars worth of yearly nitrogen and phosphorus removal, two nutrients that in excess can lead to eutrophication, or oxygen depletion, as well as algae blooms.

 What can I do?